mahendranandi/NIFTY-Share-Market-Price-Prediction/README.md

 Here is the graph of the returns.As we can see there the time series of  returns is almost zero mean(0.003) and the returns displays for some random day very high volatility, meaning that the standard stationarity won't work here.

-Now we can display the histogram of returns and try to see if the normal distribution could be used for the conditional error term.

 # `[j] Analysis on Log-Returns:`

 ### `[j][a] Augmented Dicky Fuller test [Unit root test]:`